 - Delete what is not enabled

-If themes or plugins are installed but not enabled, this is clearly an unnecessary risk.
+If themes or plugins are installed but not enabled, this represents an unnecessary risk.
 Remove anything that is not required.

-Your files should have permissions to 644 while directories should be at 755.
+Your files should have rights to 644 while directories should be at 755.

 - Install a security

-plugin A security plugin like iThemes Security, SecuPress or WordFence can prevent problems but also detect irregularities.
+plugin Security plugins like iThemes Security, SecuPress or WordFence can not only prevent problems, but also detect anomalies.

-By using a service like CloudFlare, a WAF (Web Application Firewall) or other type of firewall such as Fail2Ban, you can reduce the risk of intrusion and minimize the impact of attacks by serving as an intermediate between your server and your visitors.
+Using a service like CloudFlare, a WAF (Web Application Firewall) or other type of firewall like Fail2Ban can reduce the risk of intrusion and reduce the impact of attacks by acting as an intermediary between your server and your visitors.

 Obviously, when it comes to reducing the risk of being hacked, making backups won’t help lower the odds of being compromised in any way.
-However, if anything happens you’ll be grateful to have backup copies of your site in order to restore your site back to an operational.
+On the other hand, you will be happy to have backup copies of your site if the unthinkable were to happen and you had to get your site back up and running.

 Foresight pays off

-Even if it is not possible to eliminate the risk completely, by following the best practices in terms of security, you will help reduce the hacker’s attack channels.
+Even if it is not possible to eliminate the risk completely, by following best practices in terms of security, you will help reduce the hacker’s attack vectors.
 It can be expensive to fix a website or web hosting that has been hacked.

-Of course, there are the costs of the decontamination of the site itself, but you also have to think about the costs of crisis management ( if customer data has been stolen), the reputation damage and the negative press it can bring You can trust us: it’s better to be safe than sorry!
+Of course, there are the costs of the malware removal of the website itself, but you also have to think about the costs of crisis management (if customer data has been stolen), the reputation damage and the negative press it can bring Believe us: prevention is better than cure!